LaurentFaucher/code-sample-MILA/README.md

 For this code sample, I have removed the MCTS implementation and only kept the MiniMax algorithm, as it is part of my master's application.

+You can visualize the tournament results (brackets) by visiting the following link: [Tournament Results](https://challonge.com/fr/ykol0oke).
+My team name was "mayoman".

 ## Code

 You can find my MiniMax implementation in the following file: